|Nutrition Facts (per serving)|

 - Try adding onion or garlic, or fresh or dried dill leaves, bay leaves, or other herbs to the jar as you pack in the carrot pieces.
 For a spicy variation, add 1 or 2 small hot chili peppers to the jar.

-- Use a colorful combination of white, purple, and orange carrots (don't peel the purple carrots - it's only the skin that has the attractively intense color).
+- Use a colorful combination of white, purple, and orange carrots for a healthy and bright snack.

 - If salt isn't an option for you, you can use the alternate method for lacto-fermentation without salt.